LokotamaTheMastermind/python-command-line-clients/framework-bootstrapper/README.md

 3. More `framework` and `programming languages` presets
 4. Better UI/UX look
 5. Compilation to standalone executables for `Mac` and `Linux`
+6. Cross platform
+7. Testing with `pytest`

 ## Notice

-I commands ran from the script are `OS-friendly` and are currently working and maybe updated when there's a new release.
+I tested the commands ran from the script are `OS-friendly` and are currently working and maybe updated when there's a new release.